smartdevicelink/sdl_evolution/proposals/0221-multiple-modules.md

 There is a "passenger" or "passengers" module ID.
 To tell which passenger from all possible passengers, it may have "front passenger" or "rear row passengers".
 To extend the idea, the name of a location or seat position may be introduced.
 For example, rear left (the 2nd row vehicle), rear right (2nd row vehicle), second row, third row, etc. It is a short version of "grid" system with only commonly used location defined.

 Consider a normal passenger vehicle with 2~8 seats.
-There are one (driver/front row only), two (front row and rear row) or three rows (front-middle-back rows or equivalently front row, second row, and third row).
-There are usually two (driver-passenger sides or left-right sides) or three columns in a row ( left-middle-right sides).
+There are one (driver/front row only), two (front row and rear row), or three (front-middle-back rows or equivalently front row, second row, and third row) rows.
+There are usually two (driver-passenger sides or left-right sides) or three (left-middle-right sides) columns in a row.

 For vehicles with more (9, 12, 15) seats, there may be four or five rows and four seats per row.
 It can get complex to give a name to each seat location.
 The "grid" system will work better.
 However, it is not common to have a RC module specific to a seat in these vehicles.